 A detailed description of these steps is provided below.
-Cases related to discrimination, harassment, retaliation, and sexual misconduct will require some modification of the resolution process, as approved by the NDSU Title IX Coordinator.
+Cases related to discrimination, harassment, retaliation, and sexual misconduct may require some modification of the resolution process, as approved by the NDSU Title IX Coordinator.
+For additional information, see NDSU Policy 156, Discrimination, Harassment, and Retaliation Complaint Procedures.

-Resolution of Alleged Student Code Violations Flowchart
+Resolution of Code of Student Conduct Violations Flowchart

 5.1 Reporting and Investigating Complaints